This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Please keep your distance from any sealions and penguins you may see, for their protection and, in the case of sea lions, your own.

-The closest beach to central Dunedin just a 15-minute bus ride from the Octagon, St Kilda and St Clair beaches are essentially one long stretch of white sand that face out onto the Pacific Ocean.
+The closest beach to central Dunedin just a 15-minute bus ride from the Octagon, St Kilda and St Clair beaches are essentially one long stretch of white sand that face the Pacific Ocean.
+Although it is little-known that Middle Beach (Moana Rua) sits between them.

 Cafes and bars line the St Clair Esplanade, perfect for a quiet morning coffee while you gaze out across the horizon or a casual evening meal in a fantastic seaside setting.